The project and our values.

-Because how we do our work is just as important as what we are doing, we have to be very considerate about why we make the decisions that we do.
-These decisions are guided of course by the 10 Principles of Burning Man, but the new context of a property that we own, with water, neighbors, plants, and animals has inspired additional values to drive our work.
+Because how we go about work is just as important as the mechanics of we are doing, we have to be very considerate about why we make the decisions that we do.
+These decisions are guided by the 10 Principles of Burning Man, and also the additionally new context of a property that we own: water, neighbors, plants, animals and more.

 We will emphasize Communal Effort in our work, inclusion in our process, Civic Responsibility in our resource management and restoration, Decommodification of the land and project, and we will, of course, Leave No Trace.
 In limited ways we can emphasize Radical Self-Reliance during visits to the site, Radical Self-Expression in our projects, Gifting in our interactions, and Immediacy when we’re there.
 But beyond these cornerstones of Burning Man culture, we have been discovering other values that are critical to our work.
 Through every phase of this long term project, we hope to:

-- Build a meaningful, collaborative process for community engagement.
+- Build meaningful, collaborative processes for community engagement.
 Inclusion is a key to success and fundamental to project development.

 - Operate a transparent project that promotes an environment of trust, rich in shared information, embracing open source whenever possible.

 - Operate sustainably and in shared interest with the land.
 Help restore ecological balance to human activity on the land.

 - Develop a values-based operating structure to move forward efficiently and with confidence.